cop3503-ufl/coordinate/README.md

   from asking more than one question at a time.
 At the end of each week, the bot also provides a summary of which staff were the most active in answering questions.

-## Docs and Setup
+## Setup

 Ready to dive in?
-Head to the `docs` directory to get started with Coordinate.
+[Check out this page on how to setup Coordinate for yourself!](docs/setup.md)